MichaelMcCulloch/WhisperVoiceKeyboard/README.md

 # Whisper-based Voice Keyboard

-DEPRECATED!
-I wrote this before i was made aware of [whisper.cpp](https://github.com/ggerganov/whisper.cpp), which entirely obsolesces this project.
+TODO!
+I wrote this before i was made aware of [whisper.cpp](https://github.com/ggerganov/whisper.cpp).
+Need to integrate that, into this, or build a new one on that.

 Integration of the OpenAI speech to text model into Android.